Sarin Ronnakiat

-Sarin Ronnakiat (สาริน รณเกียรติ; born 4 January 1995), nicknamed Inn (อิน), is a Thai actor, model, and entrepreneur.
+Sarin Ronnakiat (สาริน รณเกียรติ; born 4 January 1995), nicknamed Inn (อิน), is a Thai actor and entrepreneur.
 He began his acting career in 2018 with a supporting role in Duang Jai Nai Fai Nhao and gained recognition for his leading roles in The Man Series: Pupa (2019), The Miracle of Teddy Bear (2022), Wandee Goodday (2024) and Memoir of Rati (2025).

 Early life

 Sarin was born in Bangkok, Thailand.
 He is the middle son with two sisters.
 The family work in real estate.

 He studied at the Bangkok Christian College, the Faculty of Architecture Architectural Design (International Program)/International Program in Design & Architecture, and Chulalongkorn University.

 Career

 After graduation from university, Sarin entered the entertainment industry, starting as a Get 102.5 DJ.
 He later became an actor, appearing in Duang Jai Nai Fai Nhao.

 In 2019 he appeared in the drama series The Man Series, the drama Thong Eak Mor Ya Tah Chaloang, and Fak Fah Kiri Dao.
 In 2023, he joined the production and talent agency GMMTV.